hla63/Msi-modern-15-Hackintosh/README.md

 Changelog:
 Adding Opencore 0.8.7 version
-# -> if you want to update to Ventura enable-backlight-registers-fix
+# -> if you want to update to Ventura
+enable-backlight-registers-fix
- must be replace with enable-backlight-registers-alternative-fix Hi!
-This is my very first time hackintosh machine.I'm a beginner of hackintosh.Help apreciated.
+must be replace with enable-backlight-registers-alternative-fix

 # My config
 - Mac Os Monterey 12.6.**2**
 - Motherboard  **MSI MS-1551** with latest Bios version E1551IMS.10F